Fun Sustainable Transport

 The bike is not flashy, which is good.
-But if you look a little closely you notice stuff that should get your heart racing, if you are a biking enthusiast in India.
-Good components have finally made an entrance into a market where the most basic functional component worked as long as it was cheap !
+But if you look a little closer you notice stuff that should get your heart racing, if you are a biking enthusiast in India.
+Good components have finally made an entrance into a market where the most basic functional component worked as long as it was cheap.
 Comfort did not really matter too much.

 We hope to write up on some of the Trek bikes that we come across so as to try and get people to understand what makes a Trek a Trek and why the hell these bikes cost as much as they do (compared to the BSAs and Heros).
 I have compared the 3700 with the Firefox Target, which is its equivalent(kinda) in the firefox range of bikes.

-Ride – surprisingly the ride did not feel very different compared to the Target.
+surprisingly the ride did not feel very different compared to the Target.
 The Shocks on the Trek are MUCH better.
-But then if you are mainly using the bike on road, I dont see any major difference between the 3700 and the Target.
-In fact the target felt much zippier and easier to move in traffic !
-Although the components on the trek may make a difference years later !
+But then if you are mainly using the bike on the road, I don’t see any major difference between the 3700 and the Target.
+In fact, the target felt much zippier and easier to move in traffic!
+Although the components on the trek may make a difference years later!

-Brakes – The brakes, like all the V-brakes on the Firefox and Treks are simply mind blowing.
+The brakes, like all the V-brakes on the Firefox and Treks, are simply mind-blowing.
 Adjusted correctly, they stop on a dime.
-Really really good !
+Really really good!

-Derailleurs – The 3700 comes with the Shimano Acera derailleurs which is a step above the basic Shimano Tourney that is shipped with the Target.
-The shifting does feels a little better.
+The 3700 comes with the Shimano Acera derailleurs which is a step above the basic Shimano Tourney that is shipped with the Target.
+The shifting does feel a little better.

 Frame sizes available – 16.5”, 18” and 19.5”

-Components – Unlike other bikes on the market, the Treks come with components which are all branded ( Shimano, Bontrager and Trek) There has been time, effort and money spent in designing these components – which lends to the asthetics, comfort and usability !
-Definitely shows on the Trek.
+Unlike other bikes on the market, the Treks come with components that are all branded ( Shimano, Bontrager, and Trek) There has been time, effort and money spent in designing these components – which lends to the aesthetics, comfort and usability!
+It definitely shows on the Trek.
 And I hope this will also add life to the parts and generally eases maintenance.

 Paint Job – The paint job on the Trek is brilliant.
 I loved the matt black finish.
 Lovely.